 Interestingly, it was really hard to take a photo, that would describe what this place went through because the sun was shining and everything was covered with colorful flora.

 The next stop was at Pripyat, a utopian city where everything was awesome until it wasn’t.
-Ukrainian government tried really hard to build a utopian paradise for new settlers.
-As a result, Pripyat had multiple kindergarten schools, cinemas, its own amusement park, and modern architecture.
+Ukrainian government tried hard to build a utopian paradise for new settlers.
+As a result, Pripyat had multiple kindergarten schools, cinemas, its amusement park, and modern architecture.

 Moving to Pripyat was an attractive alternative for many people, who were waiting in line for a government-subsidized apartment.
 They could ditch their position in the queue and move into Pripyat without in a matter of days, not knowing it won’t last long.

 Nowadays you wouldn’t recognize the city if you compare its scenery to historic pictures.
-Nature was ruthless and destroyed all that was man built.
+Nature was ruthless and destroyed all that was a man built.

 We also visited a famous Ferris wheel inside a local amusement park.
 There you can take some nice pictures.

 After going through the Pripyat, we had lunch at a local canteen.
-It is part of a tour and the main purpose is not to fill your belly, but to taste authentic food, that everyone eats during Soviet Union era.
+It is part of a tour and the main purpose is not to fill your belly, but to taste authentic food, that everyone eats during the Soviet Union era.
 You will get hungry, so pack some additional food, trust me on this.

 We got a little piece of meshed meat, a scoop of mashed potatoes, a bun, bland watery soup, and a sweetened tea.
-It really tasted like 90th.
+It tasted like the 90th.
 I remember that food well when I was in primary school.

 We also visited a newly sealed reactor.
 It looked pretty safe from the outside, and there was no sign of higher radiation.
 Of course, they won’t let you go anywhere close, you will stand pretty far from the Chernobyl reactor.

-The next stop was at secret radar base.
+The next stop was at a secret radar base.
 A huge metal construction, that was built for monitoring missiles and military aircraft.

-The last stop worth mentioning was at robot graveyard.
+The last stop worth mentioning was at the robot graveyard.
 A place where all automated robots, that Western European countries sent to Ukraine to help with cleaning up the roof from radioactive debris after the explosion, rest in peace.